midtown-ai/www/docs/glossary/l.md

  See also [L], [Hidden State], [LSTM Network]

-## Long Short-Term Memory Network
+## Long Short-Term Memory (LSTM) Network
-## LSTM Network

- `A multi-layer Recurrent Neural Network, aka RNN, where a neuron is feeding its output to self, remembers its previous output.
-Good for sequences`.
+ ==A multi-layer Recurrent Neural Network, aka RNN, where a neuron is feeding its output to self, remembers its previous output.
+Good for sequences==.
 Used in speech recognition, Text to speech, handwriting recognition.
 Started becoming widespread in 2007.
 They are a type of Recurrent Neural Network that can efficiently learn via gradient descent.
 Using a gating mechanism, LSTMs are able to recognise and encode (short and very) long-term patterns (basic RNN can only remember a given length, i.e have short term memory because of vanishing gradient problem).
 LSTMs are extremely useful to solve problems where the network has to remember information for a long period of time as is the case in music and text generation.

  LSTMs also have the RNN chain like structure, but the repeating module has a different structure.
 Instead of having a single neural network layer, there are four, interacting in a very special way.